Examines your rectum and lower part of the colon with a lighted tube called a sigmoidoscope.

 So here’s what everyone wants to know: what’s actually going to happen to me during a flex sig?
 To start the procedure, you will lie on your left side on an exam table.
 Your doctor then inserts a long, flexible, lighted tube called a sigmoidoscope, or scope, into the anus and slowly guides it through the rectum and into the sigmoid colon.
 The scope inflates the colon with air to give the doctor a better view.
 A tiny camera mounted on the scope transmits a video image from inside the colon to a computer screen, allowing the doctor to carefully examine the tissues lining the sigmoid colon and rectum.

 You may be asked to move periodically so the scope can be adjusted for better viewing.
 The lining of your colon is then examined again as the scope makes its way out.
 You may experience a feeling of pressure, bloating or cramping during the procedure, but this will quickly subside once the air passes out of you.
 And the best part: as soon as the procedure is finished, you can get dressed, leave on your own, drive and resume your normal diet and activities right after.

-If your doctor sees an area that needs further evaluation, he or she may take a biopsy to be analyzed.
+If your doctor sees an area of your colon that needs further evaluation, he or she may take a biopsy to be analyzed.
 Biopsies are used to identify many conditions, and your doctor may order one even if cancer isn’t suspected.

 If small polyps are found, they may be removed using special tools passed through the scope.
 Larger polyps, too big to remove during the procedure, can be biopsied and tested for colon cancer.
 If a biopsy taken during a flex sig comes back positive for colon cancer, you will need a colonoscopy to remove that polyp.